justindomke/pangolin/README.md

 It remains to be seen to what degree all these goals can be accomplished at the same time.
 (That's what makes this a research project!)

-Here are some design principles which hopefully serve the above goals:
+Here are some design principles which we think serve the above goals:

 * **Unopinionated.** Probabilistic inference is an open research question.
 We don't know the best way to do it.
-So, where possible, we should avoid making assumptions about how program transformations or how inference will be done.
-It should be easy to write a new program transformation or create a new inference backend without having to conform to some rigid
+So, where possible, we should avoid making assumptions about how inference will be done.
+It should be easy to write a new program transformation or create a new inference backend without having to conform to some API we invented.
 * **Immutability.** Pangolin enforces that all random variables and distributions are frozen after creation.
 This is crucial for how much of the code works.
 We also think it makes it easier to reason about what's happening under the hood and makes